aws-amplify/docs/docs/lib/datastore/fragments/ios/getting-started/40_codegen.md

-The `Amplify/Tools` pod can be used to generate the models from the `schema.graphql` and automatically add the new files to the project.
+If you have chosen you use the Amplify/Tools pod, we will now use it to generate the models from the schema defined in schema.graphql and automatically add the new files to the project.
+If you have chosen to use the Amplify CLI instead, please skip this section, and follow the [Code generation: Amplify CLI](#code-generation-amplify-cli) section.

 1. **Update the amplifytools.xcconfig file** and change `modelgen=false` to:
     ```